-A group of booklists for teens out there who need a good read, but are wondering if there’s life after Judy Blume and Brian Jacques.
+A group of booklists for teens out there who need a good book, but aren’t sure what to read next.

 What it is for grown-ups:

 A website featuring out of the ordinary booklists for teens, written by Jennifer Hubert (that’s me!) and designed by Andrew Mutch that has been an online presence since 1998.
-In May 2007, Andrew transformed the original website into an interactive blog, where teens can not only respond to my reviews but write their own.
-Reading Rants also exists as a book for adult professionals who work with teens: Visit Reading Rants!
-The Book! to read more, or visit Amazon to order a copy.
+In May 2007, Andrew transformed the original website into a blog, where teens can respond to reviews and add their own thoughts.
+Reading Rants also exists as a book for adult professionals who work with teens.
+Visit Amazon to order a copy.

 What it ain’t and never will be:

 A source for adults who work with teens where they can find complete book ordering information or age level book recommendations.
-If you want that kind of info, you can book me for a professional workshop.
-I believe that teens can and should read anything that they want to or feel that they are ready for, and I don’t want to color that intuition by recommending books by age level.
+I believe that teens can and should read anything that they want to or feel that they are ready for, and I don’t want to influence that intuition by recommending books by age level.
 I know parents, teachers and librarians read this site and enjoy it and I am SO grateful that they do and that they pass it along to their teens, but this site is FOR TEENS.
 It is written TO TEENS.
 So adult readers, please don’t ask me for age-level lists.
 Teen readers, you can ask me anything you want, except…(see below).

 A book report service for teens who haven’t read the book by the night before the report is due and think that I will dash off a quick summary for them.
-Please don’t ask me, or I might just have to use your email address to track you down and inform your teacher!
+Please don’t ask me.

 Where do you get your suggestions?